pollinations/pollinations/README.md

 ## 🌟 Introduction

-[Pollinations.AI](https://pollinations.ai) is the most easy-to-use, free image generation API available.
+[Pollinations.AI](https://pollinations.ai) is the most easy-to-use, free text and image generation API available.
 No signups or API keys required.
-Embed like any normal image.

 ## 🚀 Key Features